-Through this process, the Department identified Community Solutions, Inc. - Coventry (CSI) as a juvenile facility covered under PREA and has been working with them to ensure compliance.
-CSI is an 8-bed staff secure group home.
+Site 3: Community Solutions, Inc. - Coventry (CSI) is an 8-bed staff secure group home for justice involved youth.
 DCYF places youth who are in the care and custody of the State for child welfare reasons as well as youth who are adjudicated by the Juvenile Calendar of the RI Family Court.
 Youth receive treatment services both at the site and through community providers.
 The local school district operates a transitional classroom onsite with the intent to move residents into attending the local public school as soon as possible.
 Some youth also attend the school they had attended prior to placement at CSI.
 Youth access activities in the community as well.